DIY Travel Guide Series: 5 Days in Siargao, Philippines for Non-surfers

 You can rent a motorbike or habal habal to go around.
 Visit the Taktak waterfalls.

 Visit Magpupungko Rock Pool Formation in Pilar, Siargao.
-Visit the market and buy the famous saang (spider shellfish).
+Visit the market and buy the sayings saang (spider shellfish).
 You can get it cooked for just Php 30 and order rice for dinner.
 Watch and take pictures of the sunset from Cloud 9.

 DAY 3: Island Hopping (Naked, Daku, Guyam Islands)